geoscript/geoscript-js/src/test/doc/basic.md

-Create a point geometry, buffer it, and get it's area:
+Create a point geometry, buffer it, and get its area:

     js> var geom = require("geoscript/geom");
     js> var p = new geom.Point([0, 0]);